 - She and her husband Zechariah are told about the birth of their son, John, in spite of their advanced age (Luke 1:5-25).

-- Elizabeth conceives John, and her husband Zechariah temporarily loses his ability to speak due to his disbelief in the angel’s message (Luke 1:18-22).
+- Elizabeth conceives and gives the name John, and her husband Zechariah temporarily loses his ability to speak due to his disbelief in the angel’s message (Luke 1:18-22).

 - Elizabeth experiences a profound spiritual moment with Mary, sharing in their unique, miraculous pregnancies (Luke 1:39-45).